-Day 4, Sanliurfa to Diyarbakir, The Grand Mosque of Diyarbakir and The Armenian Church of Saint Giragos
+Day 4, Sanliurfa to Diyarbakir, The Grand Mosque of Diyarbakir and Assyriac Church of the Virgin Mary

 After breakfast, we will leave our hotel and drive to Diyarbakir City, one of the largest cities in southeastern Turkey situated on the Tigris River banks.
 We will first stop at Diyarbakir's city walls - the 2nd longest city walls on earth after the Great Wall of China.
-We will then browse the old city to visit the Grand Mosque of Diyarbakir, which was built in 1091.
+The inner castle of Diyarbakir castle houses a museum of archaeology, ethnography, a medieval church and a café with breathtaking views of the Tigris basin.
+After exploring in the inner castle, we will then browse the old city to visit the Grand Mosque of Diyarbakir, which was built in 1091.
 It is among the biggest grand mosques of Turkey and can accommodate 5000 worshippers at a time.
 You will also be able to visit one of the old Diyarbakir houses built with the basalt stone of Karacadag volcanic mountain nearby Diyarbakir city.
 The houses are built with a square plan with a garden in the middle and still hold their oriental splendor.
 We will stroll in Diyarbakir's narrow streets to get to a Caravanserai used as a social center in the middle of the old Diyarbakir.
 After lunch, we will be walking to see a very interesting minaret, standing in the middle of the street built on top of 4 columns.
-There is an active Chaldean Catholic Church near this minaret that we will also not miss.
-We will have the opportunity to meet with this small minority in Diyarbakir, the Chaldean Dynasty's last members.
-Recently renovated, The Armenian Church of Saint Giragos will be the highlight of today.
-We will check in to our hotel, which is actually an old Caravanserai, and overnight in Diyarbakir.
+A short walk will take you to the Church of the Virgin Mary which belongs to the small Assyrian minority of Diyarbakir city.
+We will continue to the medieval stone bridge stretching over the Tigris river connecting Diyarbakir lowlands to the UNESCO heritage site Hevsel Gardens.
+After a cup of black tea, we will check in to our hotel and overnight in Diyarbakir.

 Day 5, Diyarbakir to Mardin; Monastery of Deyrulzafaran and Spectacular views of Mesopotamia